 Chase the Northern Lights

-Witnessing the mesmerising northern lights is something that is on a lot of people’s bucket lists.
+Witnessing the mesmerising northern lights is something that is on a lot of people’s cruise bucket lists.
 This natural wonder is spectacular, and something that cannot truly be explained until it’s been witnessed.
-The lights are visible in the Arctic Circle with the closest destinations to see the northern lights being in Northern Europe.
+The lights can be seen in the Arctic Circle with the closest destinations to see the northern lights being in Northern Europe.

 There are also plenty of cruise holidays that can help you tick this off your bucket list.
 The team at Hurtigruten have crafted a range of Northern Light Experience cruises that mean you can enjoy this natural phenomenon in style.

 We spoke to Roshni from The Wanderlust Within, who spoke fondly about the experience of seeing the northern lights: “I’ll forever remember being bundled up in layers, staring up at the dark Arctic sky, waiting for Mother Nature to put on her elusive light show.
 I needed to be patient, but once the sky started to fill with vivid blasts of green leaping from side to side, it was easy to see how sharing this experience could bring strangers together.
 I looked around and saw the faces of my group light up, their eyes grew wider, and they couldn’t help but smile and share their excitement with each other.

 "We were blessed with a 45-minute shimmering aurora display but for days after it was all the ship could talk about.
 One of those bucket list moments that you almost don’t want to tick off your list, as you’ll want to experience it over and over again.”

 Browse a Christmas Market in Germany

 The holidays are a special time of year for many, and for some, getting into the spirit when the nights start drawing in is something they look forward to all year round.
 If this sounds like you, then taking the festivities to the next level is a must.
 There are different Christmas traditions all over the world but one of the most sacred is Germany’s Christmas markets.